kanishk-chauhan/Reduced-channel-CR-stimulation-of-LIF-STDP-neuronal-network-model/README.md

 # Reduced-channel-CR-stimulation-of-LIF-STDP-neuronal-network-model

+Contains simulation codes for the spontaneous dynamics of and the effect of Coordinated Reset Stimulation on plastic neuronal network formed by Leaky Integrate and Fire neurons with distance-dependent connectivity subject to Spike-Timing-Dependent Plasticity.

 The "LIF-STDP-Spontaneous.cc" starts the network in a random state and allows it to settle into a steady state.
 It then saves the steady state data, e.g., steady state firing rates, synaptic weights, etc. in a file.
 This file can then be used in "ReducedCR-LIF-STDP.cc" to stimulate the steady state network and record the network-average measures in a separate data file to observe the changes in the network state pre, during, and post stimulation.
 An example steady state file named, "Steady_state_STDP(a=1.4,Wmean=0.9,k=8,beta=0.100)largeNet.dat" is provided in this repository.
 The network in this data file is strongly synchronized in its steady state.
 Using it in "ReducedCR-LIF-STDP.cc" would desynchronize it in just one minute of stimulation.